OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 We don't think additional performance testing for regression is required given our observed results during the Tenants migration, unless there is a particular reason to suspect performance might change as a result of the migration.

-### Legacy Responders (Legacy Nancy Request Processing)
+### Migrating Legacy Responders (Legacy Nancy Request Processing)

-Will use one of the Responder registration methods declared on `OctopusNancyModule` (like `Load`, `Create`, or `Modify`), with responders implementing [Responder](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Infrastructure/Api/Responder.cs), and may use `PersistenceRule`s to enforce validation or create other side-effects.
+Legacy Responders will use one of the Responder registration methods declared on `OctopusNancyModule` (like `Load`, `Create`, or `Modify`), with responders implementing [Responder](https://github.com/OctopusDeploy/OctopusDeploy/blob/master/source/Octopus.Server/Web/Infrastructure/Api/Responder.cs), and may use `PersistenceRule`s to enforce validation or create other side-effects.

 To migrate legacy responders, all `PersistenceRule` code should be re-implemented within the Controller or domain model, and the existing rules deleted ([Example PR](https://github.com/OctopusDeploy/OctopusDeploy/pull/7668)).
 It is important to consider where in the Responder lifecycle the rules were applied, so that the behaviour can be accurately replicated within the Controller.

-### Custom Responders (Newer Nancy Request Processing)
+### Migrating Custom Responders (Newer Nancy Request Processing)

-Will use the `CustomAction` registration method on `OctopusNancyModule` and implement `Custom{Action/Create/Modify}Responder`.
+Custom Responders will use the `CustomAction` registration method on `OctopusNancyModule` and implement `Custom{Action/Create/Modify}Responder`.
 Rules utilized will implement `IResponderStep`, with a simple 'veto' pattern used for rule enforcement directly from the responder.

 To migrate Custom Responders, the default recommendation is taking the `IResponderStep` rules as dependencies to the Controller, and exercising them within the new Controller created.